-If value is 0, the default system action applies to the signal.
+If label is 0, the default system action applies to the signal.
 This is processes termination with or without a core dump.
-If value is odd, the signal is ignored.
-Any other even value specifies an address in the process where an interrupt is simulated.
+If label is odd, the signal is ignored.
+Any other even label specifies an address in the process where an interrupt is simulated.
 An RTI instruction will return from the interrupt.
 As a signal is caught, it is reset to 0.
 Thus if it is desired to catch every such signal, the catching routine must issue another signal call.

-The starred signals in the list above cause core images if not caught and not ignored.
 In C, if func is 0 or 1, the action is as described above.
 If func is even, it is assumed to be the address of a function entry point.
 When the signal occurs, the function will be called.
 A return from the function will simulate the RTI.